-If you keep on with all of the latest addition to the developers and designers then you might have heard of CSS Image galleries.
-It is basically a fancier and advanced version of a gallery template or layout achieved using CSS effects, animations and transitions.
-While most people prefer staying low-profile opting for the traditional gallery based templates, we have noticed a high range of users now choosing CSS Image gallery designs over the others.
+If you keep on with the latest addition to the developers and designers then you might have heard of CSS Image galleries.
+It is a fancier and advanced version of a gallery template or layout achieved using CSS effects, animations and transitions.
+While most people prefer staying low-profile opting for the traditional gallery based templates, we have noticed many users now choosing CSS Image gallery designs over the others.
 But what exactly is the number surging over the years?
-Well, to keep it plain and simple, using CSS as the base makes anything more appealing to view.
+To keep it plain and simple, using CSS as the base makes anything more appealing to view.
 Whether by implementing design structures, or by adding effects, or even animations these are more probably more engaging and enticing for viewers.

-Thus, today we wanted to make a list of the best possible options for you to try out.
+Thus, today we wanted to list the best possible options for you to try out.
 These examples are a great way to get a head start rather than starting entirely from scratch.
 Elevate your simple portfolios and galleries with epic scroll, transitions, animations, effects and more!
-Get inspirations and implement them on your site today to improve the performance radically.
+Get inspirations and implement them on your site today to radically improve performance.

-A very fascinating design of CSS image gallery by Gabriela Johnson, this visually pleasing design makes use of various CSS and HTML animations and elements.
+A very fascinating design of a CSS image gallery by Gabriela Johnson, this visually pleasing design uses various CSS and HTML animations and elements.
 Like the name pretty much explains it, the gallery is depicted in a strategically placed hexagon image holders.
-Small details with the lighting as well as shadows, the creators have paid extra attention.
+The creators have paid extra attention to small details with the lighting and shadows.
 Great thing is that the gallery also features engaging animation on hover and click.
-It basically executes a glowing effect with the play on the lighting.
+It executes a glowing effect with the play on the lighting.

-Another effect implemented is basically the expand on click/hover where the image is showcased in a larger form.
+Another effect implemented is the expand on click/hover where the image is showcased in a larger form.
 An awesome and unique take on gallery designs, the whole structure is secure and reliable.
-And the best part is that it is highly customizable which means that you can make it as custom as you want.
+And the best part is that it is highly customizable, so you can make it as custom as you want.
 Each of the elements used can be replaced with whatever you want.
 Check out the link below to get the full code-snippet to view and replicate the similar result.

 Another way to elevate your gallery is by adding a slight bit of CSS effects while effectively leaving a great first impression on your users.
 And this example is one of the simpler yet equally engaging designs on our list.
 The name itself pretty much explains the overalls.
 It relies on the masonry grid design and each of the image holder is designed to execute specific actions on hover and click.
-When any of the images is hovered over, it features a simple scaling of the size.
+When any image is hovered over, it features a simple size scaling.
 And if you click on any of the images you want to have a closer look at, you can click and those image comes to full view while the rest fades into the background.

 Pure CSS Responsive Gallery

-It is fully responsive making sure it adjusts according to the device screen sizes.
-Not only this, the whole structure is pretty pliable to any further customization as well.
-You can get access to the full code snippet along with a live preview you can look up through the link down below.
+It is fully responsive and adjusts according to the device screen sizes.
+Not only this, the whole structure is pretty pliable to further customization.
+You can access the full code snippet and a live preview you can look up through the link below.
 Awesome end result to increase productivity while leaving a lasting impression, why not try to get inspiration from this design itself?